 These experts are supported by a nurse coordinator, occupational and physical therapists, and speech and language pathologists.
 We offer specialized physician services, including a physiatrist and a urologist for urological evaluation and treatment for bladder problems.
 Additional support systems include nutritionists, social workers, equipment vendors, home care companies to assist in coordinating care, and psychotherapists for counseling.

-Every year, CentraState Healthcare Foundation holds “An Evening in the Vineyards”.
+Every year, CentraState Healthcare Foundation holds a Multiple Sclerosis Benefit.
 Learn more about how you can attend the fundraiser and support the Linda E. Cardinale Multiple Sclerosis Center.

 Brian Giacchi has experienced muscle spasms off and on since age 9.
 When the condition ramped up in his 20s, he sought medical advice.
 Unfortunately, several years of doctors’ visits, testing, and frustration failed to solve the mystery.
 Then finally, at age 34, he got an answer: he had [...]